Kamou Terraced Rice Fields 蒲生の棚田

 Go to Tokamachi Station, serviced by the JR Iiyama Line or Hokutetsu Express, to get close.

-You can reach JR Tokamachi Station on the Iiyama Line from JR Nagano Station or JR Iiyama Station, both served by the Hokuriku Shinkansen.
-JR Nagano is a much bigger station, serviced by a number of JR and private local lines.
+You can reach Tokamachi Station on the JR Iiyama Line from Nagano Station or Iiyama Station, both served by the Hokuriku Shinkansen.
+Nagano is a much bigger station, serviced by a number of JR and private local lines.

 Tokamachi's terraced rice fields are only accessible by car.
 Cars can be rented near Tokamachi Station.